Skip to content

 • 3/19/2021

 U.S. District Judge Brian R. Martinotti halted Allergan’s attempt to dismiss all claims against them in the New Jersey MDL.
-While Judge Martinotti did dismiss certain types of claims, he otherwise denied Allergan’s motion to dismiss, finding claims alleging manufacturing defects and negligence per se could continue.
-Class allegations also were not dismissed.
+Although Judge Martinotti found that certain claims were preempted (including failure to warn), and rejected certain state-specific subclasses and a nationwide medical monitoring class, Martinotti otherwise denied Allergan’s motion to dismiss.
+Martinotti held that Plaintiffs’ other allegations, and claims including manufacturing defects and negligence per se, were not preempted.
 Judge Martinotti wrote in his opinion, “At this stage, the court will not entertain this alleged failure of representation, which involves factual differences in the actual implant used by individual plaintiffs, because such differences among plaintiffs may be defeated by common proof developed in discovery.”

 • 1/6/2021